fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 ❯ cd build; zip -rq ../layer.zip python; cd ..
 ```

 This will produce a `layer.zip` file located in the root directory of the project.
-This file is ready to be deployed as a layer using any AWS deployment tool you like.
+This file is ready to be deployed as a layer using a AWS deployment tool of your preference.

 In the [example project repository](https://github.com/fwojciec/serverless-project-example) I use a `Makefile` to perform the above-described manuals steps automatically: